 Figure B.2-1.
 Embedded vs. External POIs

-Figure B.2-2 shows the basic job of a POI: to obtain the state of the intercepted service.
-As the NF changes state in the course of providing the service, the appropriate interceptable events or real-time content are transferred into the POI.
+Figure B.2-2 shows the basic job of a POI: to obtain the state and/or communicated user data of the intercepted service.
+As the NF changes state and/or as additional user data is generated or forwarded in the course of providing the service, the appropriate interceptable events or real-time content are transferred into the POI.